btr1975/QuickConfigTemplates/README.md

 See the details here [pyinstaller github bug #2434](https://github.com/pyinstaller/pyinstaller/issues/2434)

-Compiles fine with pyinstaller 3.3.1
+Compiles fine with pyinstaller 3.3.1 and above